ashokitschool/DevOps-Documents/Sonar-Setup-Docker.md

 ## Step-4 : Restart the session
 $ exit

-## Step-5 : Then press 'R' to restart the session (This is in MobaXterm)
+## Step-5 : Rress 'R' to restart the session (This is in MobaXterm)

 ## Step-6 :  Verify docker installation
 $ docker -v